Iamsdt/agentflow-client/docs/stream-usage.md

 ## Configuration Options

-When calling `streamInvoke`, you can provide options:
+When calling `stream`, you can provide options:

 ```typescript
 stream(